-The two-level B.Sc, M.Sc training in the English speaking section of the Faculty of Architecture is realized in a split-up system, in full comformity with the Hungarian speaking section.
-For B.Sc degree students has to accumulate min 240 credit points, for M.Sc degree min 300 credit points by accomplishing the obligatory subjects and gathening the remaining credit points by accomplishing elective subjects too.
-B.Sc degree can be obtained in a minimum of four years, M.Sc degree in a minimum of five years of study.
+The two-level B.Sc, M.Sc training in the English speaking section of the Faculty of Architecture is realised in a split-up system, in full conformity with the Hungarian speaking section.

+- For B.Sc degree (7 semesters) students have to accumulate min 210 credit points. - For integrated M.Sc degree (10 semesters) students have to accumulate min 300 credit points. - For M.Sc degree (4 semesters) students have to accumulate min 120 credit points by accomplishing the obligatory subjects and gathering the remaining credit points by accomplishing elective subjects too.

 Students, both international and Hungarian, who have a command of both languages can choose from either program.
 The participation of Hungarian students in the program given in English has obvious advantages.
 It eases the integration of international students into the society, which surrounds them during the years of their studies.
-It also attracts students from European, American and other universities worldwide to study in Budapest within the the framework of the International Student Exchange Program and otheragreements.
+It also attracts students from European, American and other universities worldwide to study in Budapest within the framework of the International Student Exchange Program and other agreements.

 Hungarian students likewise gain the opportunity to study at schools of architecture abroad.
-These exchanges will become a powerful factor in achieving real convertibility among educational systemworldwise and, eventually, mutual international recognition of degrees.
+These exchanges will become a powerful factor in achieving real convertibility among educational system worldwise and, eventually, mutual international recognition of degrees.